King Arthur (2004)

 Arthur: One day you'll be strong enough.
 And you'll come back for it.

-Arthur: Think very upon the vow Bishop for I will hold you to it.
+Arthur: Think very hard upon that vow Bishop for I will hold you to it.
 Break it... and no Roman legion, papal army, nor God himself will protect you.
+That is my promise.

 [Arthur has re-set Guinevere's broken fingers]